-Connection to an ARB Air Compressor Remove one of the 1/8" BSP plugs from its port in the compressor tank.
-Apply Teflon paste to the nipple (1/8" X 1/8" BSP) and insert it into the port and tighten. \square Apply Teflon paste to the free end of the nipple.
-Assemble the inlet port side of the solenoid (stamped with a '1') onto the nipple and hand tighten it.
-The solenoid should be rotated into a position which does not obstruct any other ports on the compressor tank.
-NOTE: The solenoid exhausts compressed air through the center of the black retaining cap when the Air Locker is disengaged.
-Make sure this orifice cannot be obstructed.
-Apply Teflon paste to the threads of the 5mm push-in fitting and assemble it into the solenoid outlet port (stamped "2") and hand matter.
+- Remove one of the 1/8" BSP plugs from its port in the compressor tank. - Apply Teflon paste to the nipple (1/8" X 1/8" BSP) and insert it into the port and tighten. - Apply Teflon paste to the free end of the nipple. - Assemble the inlet port side of the solenoid (stamped with a '1') onto the nipple and hand tighten it.
+The solenoid should be rotated into a position which does not obstruct any other ports on the compressor tank. - NOTE : The solenoid exhausts compressed air through the center of the black retaining cap when the Air Locker is disengaged.
+Make sure this orifice cannot be obstructed. - Apply Teflon paste to the threads of the 5mm push-in fitting and assemble it into the solenoid outlet port (stamped "2") and hand tighten.